Gisborne District Council

 Gisborne District Council (Te Kaunihera o Te Tairāwhiti) is the unitary authority for the Gisborne District of New Zealand.
 The council consists of a mayor and 13 ward councillors.
 The district consists of the city of Gisborne and a largely rural region on the east coast of the North Island.

 Structure

 Gisborne District Council is a unitary territorial authority, which means that it performs the functions of a regional council as well as those of a territorial authority (a district or city).
 The area it governs is constituted as both the Gisborne District and the Gisborne Region.

 The council consists of a mayor and 13 elected councillors.
 Nine councillors are elected from the Gisborne Ward, and one each from the four wards of Matakaoa-Waiapu, Taruheru-Patutahi, Tawhiti-Uawa and Waipaoa.

 Under the elected members, there is an appointed chief executive officer, 4 department managers and approximately 250 staff.
-The district council and main administration centre is in Fitzherbert Street, in the city of Gisborne.
+The council chambers and main administration centre is in Fitzherbert Street, in the Whataupoko suburb, just across the Taruheru River from the Gisborne Central business district.